theguylex/mini-js-slideshow-with-array/README.md

 where Clicking the next button changes the background photo to a different photo and vice versa for previous button in their respective orders.

-*Create a skeleton page using HTML orthe necessary elements
+*Create a skeleton page using HTML for the necessary elements

 *Create hero-section in the HTML file